ASEPCO's Mark Embury on the shift from stainless steel to single-use systems in the pharmaceutical manufacturing sector

-Do you predict so-called personalized medicines, or medicines tailored to smaller patient populations, will dominate the industry in the future?
+Do you predict so-called personalised medicines, or medicines tailored to smaller patient populations, will dominate the industry in the future?

-I think personalized medicine will dominate the industry from a diagnostic perspective and this will allow the right drugs to be given to the right people to improve the effectiveness of healthcare.
+I think personalised medicine will dominate the industry from a diagnostic perspective and this will allow the right drugs to be given to the right people to improve the effectiveness of healthcare.

 This may not necessarily lead to most medicines being produced in small quantities, at least in the near term.
 It may just mean that the targeting of treatments can be done better.
 For some treatments, this may mean small production batches and for others, it may mean better distribution.

 I think there is a long road to making actual individualised treatments possible.
 Take CAR-T therapies, which have been proven to be very effective, the costs for these treatments typically run in the hundreds of thousands of dollars, not something that is likely to be implemented for large groups of patients in the current healthcare environment.

 Are unmet medical needs, with potentially large patient populations (cancer, dementia, Alzheimers, diabetes, etc.) going to be reliant on stainless steel in the next evolution of biomanufacturing?